HOW TO GROW PEONIESLearn about growing peony flowers with planting and care advice from the pros

-Some gardeners have success growing peonies in their native soil, but most experts recommend amending with organic matter before planting.
-Proper soil preparation will make it so you don’t have to fertilize for the first few years of your peonies life.
-No matter what, ensure that the soil is well-draining, peonies will not do well with soggy roots.
+Some gardeners have success growing them in their native soil, but most experts recommend amending with organic matter before planting.
+Proper soil preparation will make it so you don’t have to fertilize for the first few years.
+No matter what, ensure that they have well-drained soil, as they will not do well with soggy roots.

 Here are some tips for improving your soil:

-- Herbaceous peonies love potassium; a 5-10-10 slow release fertilizer is a good choice.
+- Herbaceous varieties love potassium; a 5-10-10 slow release fertilizer is a good choice.

-- Peonies are heavy feeders and strongly prefer a sweet or alkaline soil, which may require adding lime or wood ash.
+- They are heavy feeders and prefer alkaline soil, which may require adding lime or wood ash.
 “The plant does not uptake the nutrients as well if it’s in an acid environment,” Furman explains.

 - Additional trace minerals (such as Azomite®) will inspire tree peonies to increase their flower size, bud count and ratio of double flowers, and to intensify flower color.